Flokey82/go_gens/gamerogueish/README.md

       * [DONE] Level exit
       * [DONE] Trap
       * Text / message
+    * Limit triggers to entity types (e.g. only player can trigger stairs)
   * Collects stats or score to show on win/lose

 ## Interesting stuff